COVID-19 May Be The Best Thing That Ever Happened To Employee Engagement

 And all my discussions show that top leaders are stepping up.
 Two of my business associates, each of whom works for tech companies, told me they are more inspired by their CEOs than ever before.

 Consider this.
-At the start of the crisis 53% of HR teams said their leaders were “responding to the leads of others.”
+At the start of the crisis 53% of HR teams said their leaders were “responding to the needs of others.”
 That number has risen to 81%.

 CEOs now see that there is no way out of this crisis without caring for their people first.